 The principles in this document are underpinned by the SEND Code of Practice.
 Most children with SEND will achieve their outcomes through arrangements which can be implemented without the need for an education, health and care plan (EHCP).
 This can be achieved through differentiation, making reasonable adjustments, taking a person-centred approach and by liaising with a range of multi-agency partners.

 It is designed for children aged 0–5.
 It covers children birth to Reception Year (Year R) at school.
 This aligns with the Early Years Foundation Stage Statutory Framework (EYFS).
 It can be used by anyone who delivers the EYFS, a childminder, a private, voluntary or independent (PVI) nursery or a school nursery or reception class.
-Some of the referrals and funding streams listed within the document are not available for children in their Reception Year at school so please read with some caution.
-It is the interventions that are listed within these sections that may be appropriate for some children in their Reception Year if they are not making expected progress.
+Some of the referrals and funding streams listed within the document are not available for children in their Reception Year at school, so please read with some caution.
+It is the interventions that are listed within these sections that may be appropriate for some children in their Reception Year, if they are not making expected progress.

 What is a Graduated Approach?